This webpage presents the grant guidelines in a text version for those who cannot use the pdf version of the guidelines (Next Step Fund FY21).

 - Artists currently enrolled in a degree or certification program in their respective art form, unless the applicant can demonstrate they maintain a career as a professional artist outside of their educational program.

 - Arts administrators seeking support for their administrative profession.

-- Projects that include expenses that will be paid or incurred before the earliest grant expenditure date (May 27, 2020).
-Examples: airline tickets, registration fees, etc. This is not a reimbursement program.
+- Projects that include expenses that will be paid or incurred before the earliest grant expenditure date (May 19, 2021).
+Examples: airline tickets, registration

-- Activities that engage in political lobbying, serve the religious socialization of participants, or discriminate against persons or groups.
+- Activities that engage in projects that attempt to influence any state or federal legislation or appropriation, serve the religious socialization or participants, or discriminate against persons or groups.

 How many Next Step Fund Grants may an individual receive?

-- Next Step grant recipients of fiscal years before the last three are eligible to apply if their previously funded project is complete and their final report is submitted before the deadline.
+- Next Step grant recipients in 2018 or earlier are eligible to apply if their previously funded project is complete and their final report is submitted before the deadline.